aidsrentfree/aidsrentfree.github.io/docs/module-repository.md

 ***
 ***

-<p align="center">if you feel that i've missed a good module, say so on the thread.</p>
+if you feel that i've missed a good module, say so on the thread.
+{: .center}